 There are also a huge number of stalls set up here by locals showcasing their best wines, produce, cheeses and other regional favourites, which means you can easily grab provisions for a scenic afternoon picnic.

-Granted, Provence is more of a region than an actual town, yet the entire Provence area, which spans from the southeastern coast of France all the way up to Italy.
+Granted, Provence is more of a region than an actual town, yet the entire Provence region spans from the southeastern coast of France up to Italy.

 Perhaps the most iconic feature of the Provence is its impressive lavender fields, some of which seem to carry on as far as the eye can see!